-In an effort to investigate the growing intersection between architecture and sculpture and the increasing overlaps in references, materials, and building techniques between the two disciplines, the League partnered with Socrates Sculpture Park to establish “Folly,” a competition to design and build a contemporary interpretation of an architectural folly at the sculpture park in Long Island City.
+In an effort to investigate the growing intersection between architecture and sculpture and the increasing overlaps in references, materials, and building techniques between the two disciplines, the League partnered with Socrates Sculpture Park to establish “Folly,” an annual competition to design and build a contemporary interpretation of an architectural folly at the sculpture park in Long Island City.

 A brief response to a panel discussion about contemporary architectural pavilions and follies held at the League on January 11, 2012.

 Announcing the winners of the Architectural League Prize 2017: Support

 View lecture videos, read roundtable conversations, and see profiles on each of the eight 2016 Emerging Voices.

 Sticks by Hou de Sousa was the winner of Folly 2016.
 Read an essay on this functional structure by Pasqualina Azzarello, Socrates Director of Public Programs; a roundtable discussion featuring the designers among other participants; and a look at this year’s other notable competition entries.

 Announcing the winners of the Architectural League Prize 2016: (im)permanence